A discrete model for Gell-Mann matrices: Introduction

 Specifically, the Pauli matrices generate a commuting product of the cyclic group $Z_4$ of order $4$ with the quaternion group $Q_8$ of order $8$, giving a finite analogue of the gauge group $U(1)_Y \times SU(2)_L$ of weak hypercharge and weak isospin.
 But the `mixing' of weak hypercharge and weak isospin to create electric charge implies that $U(1)_{em}$ does not commute with $SU(2)_L$.
 The only reasonable way to accommodate this property in the finite groups is to take a cyclic group $Z_3$ in place of $U(1)_{em}$, and let $Z_3$ act as automorphisms of $Q_8$.
 This leads to a group of order $24$, known as the binary tetrahedral group (among many other names), which is a \emph{semi-direct} product $Q_8\rtimes Z_3$ of $Q_8$ and $Z_3$, rather than a direct product $Q_8\times Z_3$.
 Possible applications of this finite group to the modelling of elementary particles, and in particular of electro-weak mixing, are explored in \cite{Yang,Frampton1,Frampton2,Frampton3,finite,tetrions}.

 The Gell-Mann matrices, by contrast, are singular, so they do not generate a finite group, and they cannot be used for discrete symmetries such as the three-generation symmetry of electrons.
 This means that the three generations have to be added to the Standard Model `by hand', rather than arising automatically from the formalism.
-The aim of this paper is to describe a method by which the Gell-Mann matrices can be given a discrete structure that might be useful for this purpose.
+The aim of this paper is to describe a method by which the Gell-Mann matrices can be given a discrete structure that might avoid this problem.
 I also explore options for mixing the strong force with the electro-weak forces by the process of using semi-direct products of the finite groups in place of the direct products of Lie groups.
 It turns out that there is a unique possibility, arising from a particular three-dimensional complex reflection group \cite{ShepTodd,LehrerTaylor} of order $648$.

-The main aim of this paper is to explain the representation theory of this group of order $648$ in relation to the Standard Model.
-An important part of this aim is to understand how the action of $Z_3$ on $Q_8$ relates to the Standard Model implementation of electro-weak mixing.
+The main objective of this paper is to explain the representation theory of this group of order $648$ in relation to the Standard Model.
+An important part of this goal is to understand how the action of $Z_3$ on $Q_8$ relates to the Standard Model implementation of electro-weak mixing.
 Similarly, the action of the Pauli matrices on the (modified) Gell-Mann matrices needs to be understood in the context of weak-strong mixing.
 In all cases, the finite group can give only the combinatorial structure of this mixing, without numerical values.
-The numerical values can only arise from choosing coordinates for the representations of the group.
+The numerical values arise from choosing coordinates for the representations of the group.
 It is at this point that the finite groups are embedded in unitary gauge groups, $U(1)$, $SU(2)$ and $SU(3)$ respectively, and the structure of the Standard Model is recovered.

 A secondary aim is to show how the (modified) Gell-Mann matrices can act on an extended (quaternionic) version of the Dirac matrices, and thereby change the local shape of spacetime.
-We then investigate (at a qualitative level) the possibility of using this action to develop a generally covariant model of quantum gravity, that appears to reduce to General Relativity \cite{GR3,GR1,GR2} if the three generations of electrons are ignored, and all matter is assumed to consist of neutrons.
+We then investigate (at a qualitative level) the possibility of using this action to develop a generally covariant model of quantum gravity, that appears to reduce to General Relativity \cite{GR3,GR1,GR2} in the continuous limit, if the electrons are ignored, and all matter is assumed to consist of neutrons.